jozue06/TestApp/README.md

-# Blank Face chat app beta v0.7
+# Blank Face chat app beta v0.7 for Apple iOS

 ## What is BlankFace?

-BlankFace is a free and super minimalistic chat app.
+BlankFace is a free and super minimalistic cross-platform chat app.

 **This chat is not safe** All messages go out globally to any and all users.
 All of these messages are pushed to a simple empty array.
 The memory is volatile.
 After about 30min of server inactivity, it shuts down, and the "chat history" is gone forever.